Indoor dining will resume this week with limited capacity

 Michele Siekerka, the president of the New Jersey Business and Industry Association, said Murphy's Monday announcement was “unfortunately long overdue."

-Murphy had said indoor dining could reopen before the July 4 holiday, but changed his mind, citing worsening COVID-19 figures.
-That decision was met with criticism, including by Siekerka, who said the state's businesses lost out on the “prime summer season," losing patrons to open restaurants in Pennsylvania and Delaware.
+Murphy had initially said indoor dining could reopen before the July 4 holiday, but changed his mind, citing worsening figures.
+That decision was met with criticism, including from Siekerka, who said the state's businesses couldn't take advantage of the “prime summer season" and lost patrons to open restaurants in Pennsylvania and Delaware.

 Jack Ciattarelli, a former member of the Assembly, is running for the GOP nomination for governor to take on Murphy next year.
 He also called the decision long overdue and said if health conditions permit, then capacity should be increased incrementally, rising to 50% by November.